 When it's very hot, you can sweat away too much fluid, along with essential minerals like sodium and potassium.
 You may be thirsty and pee less than usual, and your mouth and tongue might feel dry.
 You could even feel dizzy, lightheaded, and confused.
 Head for a cool place and drink something balanced with salt and sugar (such as an oral rehydration solution).
 Serious cases need emergency care, including fluids you get through an IV.

 It happens, often in hot humid weather, when you sweat so much that your sweat glands get blocked.
-When your pores can't get rid of it, you break out in tiny red bumps.
+When your pores can’t get rid of it, you break out in tiny red bumps.
 It's more likely at your armpits, groin, neck, elbows, and under the breasts.
-You can help prevent it and treat it if you wear light, loose, absorbent clothing like cotton.
+Babies also can have the same type of reaction, especially under their chin or in their groin area, You can help prevent it and treat it if you wear light, loose, absorbent clothing like cotton.
 Try to stay as cool and dry as possible.

 Bare skin burns if it's in the sun too long.
 It may get reddish, itchy, painful, and warm to the touch.
 If serious, you could have blisters, headache, fever, and nausea.
-Go inside as soon as possible.
+In the long run, sunburn increases the risk of developing skin cancer, Go inside as soon as possible.
 Drink plenty of water, and don't pop any blisters.
 A cold, damp cloth and aloe vera lotions may help soothe the pain.
 Better yet, prevent sunburn with clothes, hats, and broad-spectrum sunscreen of at least 30 SPF.

 It's more likely when you're new to a hot place, so take care to stay hydrated.
 Heat can dehydrate you and make it harder for your brain to get enough blood.
 That may make you dizzy and pass out.
 It might be worse if you stand for a long time or get up suddenly.
 Getting used to a hotter place can take up to 2 weeks.
 If you feel faint, lie down and raise your legs above your head.
 Go to a cool area and drink fluids as soon as possible.